Solo5/solo5/tests/README.md

 git subtree add --prefix tests/e2e-mirage-solo5 e2e-mirage-solo5 master --squash

 ```

+This test (well, its driver script) is currently Linux-specific and only tests
+the `hvt` target.

 To run the E2E tests **against a checked out copy of Solo5**, apart from the
 instructions in `e2e-mirage-solo5/README.md`, you need to perform the following